COVID digest: Germany's BioNTech unveils mobile vaccine units | DW | 16.02.2022

 While omicron hasn't brought serious illlness or death when compared to the delta variant, it has caused hospital admissions to creep up.

-China's President Xi Jinping has given instructions to Hong Kong to take "all necessary measures" to deal with a COVID-19 oubreak, according to local media.
+China's President Xi Jinping has given instructions to Hong Kong to take "all necessary measures" to deal with a COVID-19 outbreak, according to local media.

-Hong Kong is in the midst of its worst outbreak since the pandemic began, with hospitals buckling, as the territory records over 1000 cases a day.
+Hong Kong is in the midst of its worst outbreak since the pandemic began, with hospitals buckling, as the territory records more than 1000 cases a day.